-Wednesdays and weekends are your friends when it comes to live, traditional music.
+Free up your Wednesdays and weekends for some live, traditional music.
 The Persian Bar, Carndonagh and O'Flaherty's, Buncrana have longstanding Wednesday sets.
-A five-minute drive from Mamore Cottages, the welcoming Rusty Nail holds its own on a Saturday night.
-Quench your thirst with a cold Guinness or a Donegal-made Kinnegar farmhouse beer, and you may find yourself joining in the session.
+Five-minutes in the car from Mamore Cottages, you'll find a welcoming session at the Rusty Nail on a Saturday night.
+Quench your thirst with a cold Guinness or a Donegal-made Kinnegar farmhouse beer, and you may take the notion to sing a few tunes yourself.

 The peninsula has its choice of golden, sandy beaches: Tullagh Strand, Lisfannon, Five Finger Strand and off the beaten track – Dunree Bay.

 The Stone Fort of Grianán of Aileach, Inishowen.
-Image K. Mitch Hodge
+Image Wikipedia

 At Mamore Cottages, you have some of the peninsula's most stunning walking trails on your doorstep.
 The Urris Hills Loop features a seabird's view of Leenan Beach and access to secret lakes tucked away in the Urris Hills.
 The nearby Mamore Gap carves through the hills along a rollercoaster incline.
 You'll encounter a Virgin Mary, “magic road”, dazzling viewing points and challenging hiking trails along the Gap road – one of Donegal's most scenic drives.

-For more rugged coastline views, take the Malin head trail or Inishowen Head Loop.
-When you're tired out by the sea air, you can bring the kids to the Glenevin Waterfall Park, where a safe path leads walkers through leaning rowan trees, past fairy doors and picnic areas, to the spectacular natural attraction above.
+For more coastline views, take the Malin head trail or Inishowen Head Loop.
+Once you've had your share of the sea air, you can bring the kids to the Glenevin Waterfall Park, where a safe path leads walkers through leaning rowan trees, past fairy doors and picnic areas, to the spectacular natural attraction above.

 Donegal is home to some of Ireland's finest golf courses.
-A 15 minute drive from Mamore Cottages takes you to Ballyliffin Golf Club, where two championship links courses and 36 holes await.
+A 15 minute drive from Mamore Cottages takes you to two championship links courses at Ballyliffin Golf Club, proud hosts of the 2018 Dubai Duty Free Irish Open.
 The smaller Greencastle Golf Course boasts impressive views of Lough Foyle.